Peace and Salvation- Look Within

 Claiming salvation is found within does not deny the importance of scripture, ritual, guidance, or social support.
 These external elements function as aids: maps, mirrors, and scaffolds that help the seeker locate and sustain inner transformation.
 But they remain instruments; the decisive realization—when love dissolves fear, insight dispels ignorance—happens in the arena of subjective experience.

-These train perception, alter habits, and cultivate moral capacities necessary for liberation.
+These practices train perception, alter habits, and cultivate the moral capacities necessary for liberation.

-Looking within for salvation tends to increase personal accountability, strengthen self-efficacy, and produce more stable, internalized virtues like compassion and honesty, while also demanding sustained effort and sometimes provoking guilt when progress is slow; by contrast, seeking salvation from external sources often provides comfort, clear communal norms, and rapid coordinated behavior change but can externalize blame, reduce individual moral initiative, concentrate power in authorities, and create dependency that may collapse when external pressures fade.
+Looking within for salvation tends to increase personal accountability, strengthen self-efficacy, and produce more stable, internalized virtues like compassion and honesty, while also demanding sustained effort and sometimes provoking guilt when progress is slow.
+By contrast, seeking salvation from external sources often provides comfort, clear communal norms, and rapid coordinated behavior change, but it can externalize blame, reduce individual moral initiative, concentrate power in authorities, and create dependency that may collapse when external pressures fade.

 When salvation is pursued inwardly, its fruits tend to be moral maturity and social benefit.
 Inner liberation reduces projection, scapegoating, and coercive attempts to secure peace externally.
 Freed persons are likelier to act from compassion, to build just institutions, and to engage the world without clinging—so inward salvation often radiates outward in constructive ways.